Homemade Cleaning Products for the DIY Homeowner

 Fold the cloth into squares and place them inside the empty wipe container.
 Pour all the ingredients into a mixing bowl and stir well.
 Pour the solution over the cloth napkins in the container.
 The cloth will soak up the solution and the wipes will be easy to pull out and use whenever a spill arises.
 Wash the wipes and repeat the procedure when you run out of wipes.

 Rust stains on enamel or porcelain sinks and tubs won’t come off the all-purpose cleaner.
 You’ll need a stronger cleaning agent to help you scrub off those stains.
+This is one of the homemade cleaning products.

 - Half a lemon